 The non-contributing buildings in Colony Hill express many of the same design qualities, materials, and stylistic details as the contributing buildings.
-While they do not contribute to the district's history by virtue of their more recent age, they relate to and reinforce the neighborhood's aesthetic and visual continuity.
+While they do not contribute to the district's history by virtue of their more recent age, they do relate and reinforce the neighborhood's aesthetic and visual continuity.
+At the time of historic district designation, there are no vacant sites or opportunities for new construction.

-- 7.1 Alterations to non-contributing buildings should be compatible with the context of the neighborhood and ensure visual continuity with the district's contributing buildings. - 7.2 While it is not required to retain original features on non-contributing buildings, replacement features should be consistent with the materials, proportions, scale, and detailing of the neighborhood. - 7.3 New construction should be designed to relate to the specific context of the Colony Hill Historic District and be compatible in height, massing, proportions, scale, fenestration, façade composition, materials, and detailing with the character of neighborhood's contributing buildings and the particular streetscape in which it will be located.
+- 7.1 Alterations to non-contributing buildings should be compatible with the context of the neighborhood and ensure visual continuity with the district's contributing buildings. - 7.2 While it is not required to retain original features on non-contributing buildings, replacement features should be consistent with the materials, proportions, scale, and detailing of the neighborhood. - 7.2 If a non-contributing building is proposed for replacement, new construction should be designed to relate to the specific context of the Colony Hill Historic District and be compatible in height, massing, proportions, scale, fenestration, façade composition, materials, and detailing with the character of neighborhood's contributing buildings.

-For more information, see "New Construction in Historic Districts" https://planning.dc.gov/node/594262
+For more information, see "New Construction in Historic Districts"

+(https://planning.dc.gov/node/594262)